iboB/jalog/doc/logging.md

 ### No macros

-If you have no intention to disable stream logs in compile time, or if you have an alternative way of doing do (for example putting your Stream Style logging in preprocessor `#if`-s) there is no need to use the `JALOG_STREAM` macros and instead you can simply include `jalog/Stream.hpp` and use the `jalog::Stream` like an ordinary C++ class.
+If you have no intention to disable stream logs in compile time, or if you have an alternative way of doing so (for example putting your Stream Style logging in preprocessor `#if`-s) there is no need to use the `JALOG_STREAM` macros and instead you can simply include `jalog/Stream.hpp` and use the `jalog::Stream` like an ordinary C++ class.
 You must provide a scope to its constructor (more on scopes [here](creating-scopes.md))

 ```c++
 jalog::Stream log(jalog::Default_Scope);